M-Umair-J/github-repositories-search/README.md

 ## Introduction

 This project implements a search engine for GitHub repositories, allowing users to search, index, and rank repositories based on keywords.
 The search engine is built with a Python backend and a React-based frontend.
-It leverages a custom indexing system to efficiently retrieve and rank relevant GitHub repositories based on user queries.
+It uses a custom indexing system to efficiently retrieve and rank relevant GitHub repositories based on user queries.
 The goal of this project is to create a scalable and responsive search engine that can handle large datasets, using techniques such as lexicons, forward and inverted indexes, and dynamic content addition.

 ## Key Components